 With so much culinary goodness on offer, you wouldn’t be blamed if you spent your entire trip visiting as many restaurants as you possibly could.
 Doing this though would get in the way of seeing Ljubljana’s beautiful sights and attractions.
 What you need instead is a way of sampling all of Ljubljana’s fresh and tasty treats in one sitting.
-If only there was a way to do this!
+Thankfully, this is very possible.

 Jade and I were lucky enough to experience Ljubljana’s Open Kitchen for ourselves during our visit to the city.
 We spent a wonderful couple of hours browsing the stalls, sampling some delicious food and drink and soaking up the atmosphere.
 We were joined by people of all ages, contentedly eating and chatting in small groups and enjoying the warm late spring sunshine.